Pasindu19970808/kmeansPython/README.md

 # kmeansPython
-A typical k means clustering algorithm using python.
+A kmeans clustering algorithm used for customer segmentation and image compression.